nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/read_the_docs.md

 # Generate Documentation via ReadtheDocs

-This Section will guide you, in case that you want to create documentation with ReadtheDocs without installing Sphinx.
+This Section will guide you, in case that you want to create documentation via ReadtheDocs without installing Sphinx or to conect your documentation created via Sphinx to a Github repository and ReadtheDocs.
 To do so, create an account on Github and ReadtheDocs and follow the next steps.

 ## Creating/Fork a repository on GitHub